 For this reason, SIM conducts its own analyses to determine likelihood of compliance, based on the amount of native vegetation observed in the CARs and whether this satisfies the theoretical requirements of the law.
-All this analysis is conducted using satellite imagery, as explained above.
+All this analysis is conducted using satellite imagery.

 SIM's analysis takes into account the data self-declared in SICAR.
-However, the quality of declarations is highly varied, and it is often the case that the numbers declared do not match the areas in the
+However, the quality of declarations is highly varied, and it is often the case that the numbers declared do not match the areas in the polygons drawn in SICAR, or the boundaries and locations of legal reserves and APPs are incorrect or inappropriate, requiring case by case interpretation.